abhishekrathore/fullstackbootcamp2019/02_NODE/1_NODE_&_EXPRESS_BASICS/README.md

 ```

+### Lab Task 2

+Make above server with API endpoint `/demo`.
-Try to call this API in your browser `http://localhost:8080/demo` - this will return a string `"hello"` in response.
+1. Try to call this API in your browser `http://localhost:8080/demo` - this will return a string `"hello"` in response.

-To make API return JSON response - just change the response line to  and restart server again:
+2. To make API return JSON response - just change the response line to  and restart server again:

 ```javascript
     res.json({name:"hello"});